moh-kassas13/IT-data-warehouse-project/README.md

 - Inventory_Transactions (transaction_id, asset_tag, transaction_type, from_loc, to_loc, user, timestamp)
 ================================================================================

+## 🛡️ License

+This project is licensed under the [MIT_License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

 ## 🌟About Me

 Hi there!
 I'm Mohammad Kassas.
 I'm a computer engineer who enjoys creating a variety of projects that improve people's livelihoods and everyday lives.